 The director of 2019’s R-rated movie “Joker,” Todd Phillips, said in a Vanity Fair interview one reason he made this film was because he finds… Read More »A look at long-running cartoons with problematic elements

-A look at what cartoons and comics should’ve entered public domain in 2020 (but of course, didn't).
+A look at what classic comics and animated cartoons should’ve entered public domain in 2020 under their original copyright laws.

 On the heels of my post about the most popular or familiar superheroes, I thought I’d tackle a similar one about Western animation.
-Specifically, what… Read More »What are the most famous or popular
+Specifically, what… Read More »What are the most popular Western animated cartoons?

 “Scooby-Doo Team-Up,” for the unaware, is a monthly (originally bimonthly) comic book published by DC Comics.
 Its premise?
 Each issue, the gang teams up to… Read More »What are the best selling “Scooby-Doo Team-Up” issues?